dongmengxi/dongmengxi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a C.L.E.
 Moore Instructor at Massachusetts Institute of Technology.
-My primary research field is convex geometric analysis.
-I am particularly interested in geometric invariants, geometric measures, and their characterization problem (Minkowski-type problems).
+My mentor is Professor David Jerison.
+I am on the job market this year (2020-2021).

+My research interest lies in the intersection of convex geometric analysis and PDE.
+I am supported by NSF grant DMS-2002778.

 Before coming to MIT, I was briefly at St. John's University as a full-time contract faculty at the rank of Assistant Professor.